Community Mourns In Candlelight After Deadly School Shooting

 "I sent her to school yesterday, and she was supposed to be safe," he said choking back tears.
 "My job is to protect my children, and I sent my kid to school."

-As Guttenberg began to cry, the crowd shouted back "We love you!"
+As Guttenberg began to cry, the crowd shouted back, "We love you!"

 Parkland City Commissioner Grace Solomon told the crowd that she planned to go to the state capital, Tallahassee, next week and invited others to join her to press for action on guns.